RohlAxelSkaara/TRAJ-SOLUTIONS/README.md

 *When first loading the website, the website will ask the user if he/she is using Windows, MacOS, Linux or other operating systems.
 After selecting the appropriate OS, the website will show a table of questions with common problems PC-users may experience.
 After selecting the suitible question, a new table will show, with further questions fitting for the problem.
 This system of tables of questions will continue until the program can calculate a relevant solution to the users problem.
 The user will also have the option to choose between other options of support, including: 24/7 Over-the-phone helpdesk, 24/7 helpchat, or our "@HOME" homesupport service.

+Over-the-phone helpdesk:

+Helpchat support:

+@HOME homesupport service:

 *
+### Design
+As mentioned in the introduction we have a goal of "creating a diverse and easy-to-use solution, no matter the users experience with computers and computersystems".
+With this in mind, our designteam had to incorporate designelemts, with made it both easy to use for beginners, and usefull for the professionals.

 ### Credits